-Section 1194.31 Functional Performance Criteria - Detail Voluntary Product Accessibility Template
+Section 1194.31 Functional Performance Criteria - Detail Voluntary Product Accessibility Template Criteria Level of Support & Supporting Features Remarks and explanations (a) At least one mode of operation and information retrieval that does not require user vision shall be provided, or support for Assistive Technology used by people who are blind or visually impaired shall be provided.
+DOES NOT SUPPORT Product installer, library components support this criterion when combined with compatible AT.
+System Analyzer component requires user vision.
+IDE integration components support this criterion to the extent that the IDE itself does. (b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 shall be provided in audio and enlarged print output working together or independently, or support for Assistive Technology used by people who are visually impaired shall be provided.
+SUPPORTS WITH EXCEPTIONS Product installer, library components support this criterion when combined with compatible AT.
+System Analyzer component requires user vision, but have limited support for magnifiers applications.
+IDE integration components support this criterion to the extent that the IDE itself does. (c) At least one mode of operation and information retrieval that does not require user hearing shall be provided, or support for Assistive Technology used by people who are deaf or hard of hearing shall be provided SUPPORTS User hearing is not required for the use of the product. (d) Where audio information is important for the use of a product, at NOT APPLICABLE User hearing is not required for use of the product.

-Criteria Level of Support & Supporting Features Remarks and explanations (a) At least one mode of operation and information retrieval that does not require user vision shall be provided, or support for Assistive Technology used by people who are blind or visually impaired shall be provided.
-DOES NOT SUPPORT With the exception of application menus and some controls, elements in the product user interface are not accessible to screen readers.
-There is limited keyboard access to some tabbed dialog boxes. (b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 SUPPORTS WITH EXCEPTIONS The product supports the use of screen magnifiers but for some controls there is not a clear shall be provided in audio and enlarged print output working together or independently, or support for Assistive Technology used by people who are visually impaired shall be provided. indication of current focus and focus is not exposed programmatically.
-The product's command line interface provides a textual interface for a sub-set of the product functionality. (c) At least one mode of operation and information retrieval that does not require user hearing shall be provided, or support for Assistive Technology used by people who are deaf or hard of hearing shall be provided NOT APPLICABLE No Audio information or operation required - No information retrieval requires hearing. (d) Where audio information is important for the use of a product, at least one mode of operation and information retrieval shall be provided in an enhanced auditory fashion, or support for assistive hearing devices shall be provided.
-NOT APPLICABLE Audio information is not required for operation of the product. (e) At least one mode of operation and information retrieval that does not require user speech shall be provided, or support for Assistive Technology used by people with disabilities shall be provided.
-NOT APPLICABLE Speech is not required for operation of the product. (f) At least one mode of operation and information retrieval that does not require fine motor control or simultaneous actions and that is operable with limited reach and strength shall be provided.
-SUPPORTS No fine motor control or simultaneous actions required.
+least one mode of operation and information retrieval shall be provided in an enhanced auditory fashion, or support for assistive hearing devices shall be provided. (e) At least one mode of operation and information retrieval that does not require user speech shall be provided, or support for Assistive Technology used by people with disabilities shall be provided.
+NOT APPLICABLE Speech is not required for use of the product. (f) At least one mode of operation and information retrieval that does not require fine motor control or simultaneous actions and that is operable with limited reach and strength shall be provided.
+SUPPORTS WITH EXCEPTIONS No fine motor control or simultaneous actions required for use of the product installer, library components, and IDE integration.
+System Analyzer may require fine motor control: user may need to stop a 3D scene at a specific moment to successfully analyze it.